walkerrandolphsmith/js-data-structures/README.md

   \   /   \
    4 5     6
 ```
+`new BinarySearchTree(comparator)` Create a new Binary Search Tree given a compartor function.

-`add(element, comparator)` Given an element and a comparator function, add an element to the tree.
+`add(element)` Given an element add an element to the tree.

-`find(element, comparator)` Given an element and a comparator function, retrieve the first element that matchs the comparison.
+`find(element)` Given an element retrieve the first element that matchs the comparison.

 `findLargestChild(parent)` Given a node in the tree, find the descendant node with greatest value.

-`remove(element, comparator)` Given an element and a comparator function, remove the first element that matches the comparison.
+`remove(element)` Given an element remove the first element that matches the comparison.

 ### Huffman Tree : Binary Tree
 ```